 Table legs come in many shapes and sizes.
 The method used to attach the legs to the table also varies.
 These variations are usually determined by the design of the leg and can range from braces and brackets to direct application to the table.
 Leg assemblies are used for tables with folding legs.
 A screwdriver or a set of wrenches are all the tools required for this project.
 In the cases where the leg is secured with a combination of screws and glue, you may need a chisel to separate the glued joint.

-Place the table on a bench or other worksurface so the bottom of the table is facing up.
-Locate the screws holding the leg assembly to the tabletop.
+Place the table on a bench or other work surface so the bottom of the table is facing up.
+This will allow you access to the bottom of the table so you can locate the screws holding the leg assembly to the tabletop.
 Back the screws all the way out with a screwdriver to remove each leg assembly.

 Take off the apron.
 Some legs are attached to the table apron with dowel pins and glue, and then the apron is secured to the table.
 The apron secures to the table with L-shaped brackets or there may be pilot holes for screws drilled through the apron.
 Locate the screws holding the apron to the underside of the table.
 Back out the screws with a screwdriver.

 Unscrew the legs.
 Turn the table upside down and locate the bracket that is secured to the underside of the tabletop.
 Remove the legs by unscrewing them from the bracket or back out the screws holding the bracket to the table.
-This method holds true whether the legs are made of wood or metal with threads cut into the end of the leg that screws into the bracket.
+This method holds true whether the legs are made of wood or metal.
+The leg itself may be threaded, or the leg may contain a threaded metal dowel that screws into the table bracket.

 Table legs can be secured directly to the table with a combination of screws and glue, or fasteners and glue.
 This method applies glue between the leg and the apron, secured through the apron with screws.
 To remove the legs, back out the screws and put the tip of the chisel against the back of the apron at the apron/leg joint.
 Removing the screws may loosen the glue enough to separate.